typecasto/duplicord/README.md

 A bot (that creates webhooks) dedicated to copying messages from one server to another.

-**Warning: This bot is in early alpha.
-It will not function.
-If you do get it to function, create an issue telling me to update the readme.**
+**Warning: This bot is in beta.
+It likely will not function in any conditions less than ideal.
+Don't be afraid to create an issue.**

 Is your server getting served a DMCA takedown?
 Does your friend abuse their role as owner to get what they want?